 These people can be tutors for a teenager:

 - the teenager’s mother and father, who act as tutors together

-- the teenager's mother or father (when one parent is dead, incapacitated, or has had all her parental rights taken away by the court)
+- the teenager’s mother or father (when one parent is dead, incapacitated or has had all parental rights taken away by a court)

-- the person chosen by the parents in their wills or protection mandates (when both parents are dead or are incapacitated)
+- the person chosen by the parents in their wills or mandates for incapacity (when both parents are dead or incapacitated)